cloudify-cosmo/docs.getcloudify.org/content/kubernetes/overview.md

 ### Service Orchestration: Cloudify Kubernetes Plugin

-The "Cloudify Kubernetes Plugin" is the second integration point, and relates to Kubernetes API object orchestration.
+The "Cloudify Kubernetes Plugin" is the second integration point, and it relates to Kubernetes API object orchestration.

-For example,
+For example:

 1. Connecting Kubernetes objects to non-Kubernetes objects, such as a remote Windows service and a Kubernetes Pod.
 1. Creating and deleting Kubernetes API objects, such as Pods, Deployments, etc.